longyarnz/longyarnz.github.io/README.md

 # Hackerbay Backend API

 ## Intro
 Hackerbay Backend API is a REST API with 3 endpoints for user login, json patch and thumbnail fetch.
-The project is hosted [here](https://longyarnz.github.io) on Github.
+The project is hosted [here](https://longyarnz.github.io) on Github and the docker image is stored at [https://hub.docker.com/r/longyarnz/hackerbay_backend/](https://hub.docker.com/r/longyarnz/hackerbay_backend/)

 ### How To Use
 In a development environment install dependencies.
 Run npm install in the project folder,